dkittle/wordcount/README.md

 # Submission

 The preferred way to submit a response to this task is as a Github repository.
 Alternatively, you may submit a zip file containing the source code for your solution.
+Update the My Submission section below with details for your application.